 The series was filmed entirely on location in Paris and throughout France.
 It was filmed before the Covid-19 pandemic.

-Lilly Collins is also one of the producers of the new series.
+Lily Collins is also one of the producers of the new series.

 Emily in Paris was written and created by Darren Star (59), the creator of Sex and the City, one of the most iconic TV series starring Sarah Jessica Parker, Kim Cattrall, Kristin Davis and Cynthia Nixon.

-In an interview with Variety, Daren Star said: “Emily is not fully embraced by some of the French – she’s an American girl who comes to France and doesn’t speak any French, she has opinions about how to do things, but finds out ‘the American way is the best’ doesn’t always hold true and she makes a lot of faux pas.”
+In an interview with Variety, Darren Star said: “Emily is not fully embraced by some of the French – she’s an American girl who comes to France and doesn’t speak any French, she has opinions about how to do things, but finds out ‘the American way is the best’ doesn’t always hold true and she makes a lot of faux pas.”

 The plot reminds me a little bit of The Devil Wears Prada: Emily, an ambitious marketing executive from Chicago, unexpectedly lands her dream job in Paris when her company acquires a French luxury marketing company – and she is tasked with revamping their social media strategy.
 But as a freshly-minted American in Paris, Emily has to overcome culture shocks, as she aims to win over her new French colleagues, make friends, and navigate new romances in the City of Light.
+Her new boss Sylvie hates her and reproaches her even when she’s successful in acquiring new clients.

 Emily in Paris is a series of 10 30-minute episodes.

-Lilly Collins is joined by Ashley Parker ((Mean Girls on Broadway, Tales of the City), Grey’s Anatomy’s Kate Walsh, Samuel Arnold (Antony & Cleopatra), and a few French actors, including Camille Razat (The 15:17 to Paris), Philippine Leroy-Beaulieu (Call My Agent) and Lucas Bravo (Smart Ass).
+Lily Collins is joined by Ashley Parker ((Mean Girls on Broadway, Tales of the City), Grey’s Anatomy’s Kate Walsh, Samuel Arnold (Antony & Cleopatra), and a few French actors, including Camille Razat (The 15:17 to Paris), Philippine Leroy-Beaulieu (Call My Agent) and Lucas Bravo (Smart Ass).

 Netflix’ official trailer was released on 1 September (see below).